Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 # Reasoning Enhancing Data Pipeline for Explicit Memory
 This repository contains a complete data curation and filtering pipeline for preparing reasoning-enhancing datasets for Supervised Fine-Tuning (SFT) of Explicit-Memory LLMs in ShareGPT format, with a focus on enhancing logical, mathematical, coding, and linguistic reasoning capabilities.
+The final version of the supervised fine-tuning data used for Explicit Memory project is: `sftdata.json`.

 ## 📝 Overview